Probability: Types of Events

 Then fill out the branches for Sam (0.5 Yes and 0.5 No), and then for Alex (0.3 Yes and 0.7 No):

-Mutually Exclusive means you can't get both events at the same time.
+Mutually Exclusive means we can't get both events at the same time.

 It is either one or the other, but not both